A history of inclusion and support

 - Student clubs/affinity groups: These change from year to year, but typically include affinity groups for:

 - Queer and questioning students of color

-- Student with diverse gender identities and expressions
+- Students with diverse gender identities and expressions

-- LGBTQ+ identified, straight allies, and others who want to support and advocate for the LGBTQ+ community
+- LGBTQ+-identified students, straight allies, and others who want to support and advocate for the LGBTQ+ community

 - Gender-inclusive restrooms: Available in residence halls and in buildings across campus.